 A student's Cumulative Grade Point Average is based on all courses taken at Grantham University at the graduate level.
-Students must maintain a cumulative GPA of a 3.0 or higher.
+Students must maintain a cumulative GPA of 3.0 or higher.
 Academic records are reviewed at the completion of every 16-week semester (two (2) eight (8)-week terms) to determine SAP.
 Attempted courses include all courses a student is enrolled in on the eighth day of a class session and courses transferred to Grantham University that are part of the student's declared degree program.
 Graduate students must have a 3.0 CGPA in order to graduate.

-2. Maximum Timeframe
+2. Maximum Time Frame

-Students are given a maximum timeframe of 150 percent of the published program length to complete their declared degree program.
+Students are given a maximum time frame of 150 percent of the published program length to complete their declared degree program.
 For example, if a student must earn 36 credit hours to complete his/her declared program, the student must earn (complete) those credit hours while attempting no more than 54 credit hours overall.

-All attempted courses count toward the maximum timeframe for program completion.
+All attempted courses count toward the maximum time frame for program completion.
 Attempted courses include all courses a student is enrolled in on the eighth day of a class session and courses transferred to Grantham University that are part of the student's declared program.
-If at any point it becomes evident that a student cannot mathematically complete the program within the 150 percent timeframe, the student will be withdrawn from the University and is no longer eligible for Title IV funding.
+If at any point it becomes evident that a student cannot mathematically complete the program within the 150 percent time frame, the student will be withdrawn from the University and is no longer eligible for Title IV funding.
 If the student has an alternative method of payment, the student may appeal the academic standing.

-GRADUATE SAP STANDARDS

-Measurement Level Maximum Time Ito Completion

-0-12 Credit Hours Attempted ≥ 3.0 150% of the program's published length

-13-24 Credit Hours Attempted ≥ 3.0

-25 or more Credit Hours Attempted ≥ 3.0
+GRADUATE SAP STANDARDS Measurement Level Minimum Cumulative GPA Maximum Time Ito Completion 0-12 Credit Hours Attempted ≥ 3.0 150% of the 13-24 Credit Hours Attempted ≥ 3.0 program's published 25 or more Credit Hours Attempted ≥ 3.0 length